section-engineering-education/engineering-education/content/articles/class-data-sharing-in-java-with-examples/index.md

 status: publish
 published: true
 url: /class-data-sharing-in-java-with-examples/
-title: Data sharing in Java
+title: Data Sharing in Java
-description: This article will explore data sharing in Java and provide examples on the same concept.
+description: This article will explore data sharing in Java.
+It will also discuss how Java Virtual Machines use this concept to improve memory usage.
-author: bancy-wangu
+author: bancy-wangui
 date: 2021-11-28T00:00:00-10:00
 topics: [Languages]
 excerpt_separator: <!--more-->